flow-compose/devops/README.md

 Aliyun
 ======

-Compose of aliyun infrastructure instance creation
+Compose of aliyun infrastructure instance management

 #### Init your own secret info into env.json